threepointone/react-act-examples/README.md

 What can we do here?

-The solution for this is a bit involved -
+The solution for this is a bit involved:

-- we polyfill promise globally with an implementation that can resolve promises 'immediately', such as [promise][https://www.npmjs.com/package/promise]
+- we polyfill `Promise` globally with an implementation that can resolve promises 'immediately', such as [promise](https://www.npmjs.com/package/promise)
 - transpile your javascript with a custom babel setup like [the one in this repo](https://github.com/threepointone/react-act-examples/blob/master/.babelrc)
-- use `jest.runAllTimers()`; this would now also flush the promise task queue
+- use `jest.runAllTimers()`; this will also now flush the promise task queue

 Rewriting the test: